 - Daniel Radcliffe is being slowly but surely molded into one, as seen in December Boys, The Simpsons (granted, his character did have it coming, having suckered Lisa into becoming a vampire and not letting her back out once she starts to have second thoughts), and The Woman in Black.
+Additionally, in the infamous Swiss Army Man he's already dead.
 Technically, he also died in Harry Potter, although not permanently.

 - Giovanni Lombardo Radice, most infamously with a drill to the head in City of the Living Dead.

-- Chico Roland, a Token Minority African-American actor in many Japanese films from the 50s to the 80s, usually died horribly in most of his appearances, for example, getting his tongue telepathically ripped out by Hiroshi Fujioka in ESPY, Getting skeletonized TWICE in Warrior Of Love Rainbowman, being killed in a laboratory explosion in Kamen Rider Super-1, being emasculated by Sonny Chiba in The Streetfighter... about the only roles where he did not die a horrible death are as an MP in Toshio Masuda's The Imperial Japanese Empire and Prophesies of Nostradamus.
+- Chico Roland, a Token Minority African-American actor in many Japanese films from the 50s to the 80s, usually died horribly in most of his appearances, for example, getting his tongue telepathically ripped out by Hiroshi Fujioka in ESPY, Getting skeletonized TWICE in Warrior of Love Rainbowman, being killed in a laboratory explosion in Kamen Rider Super-1, being emasculated by Sonny Chiba in one of the most infamous scenes from The Streetfighter... about the only roles where he did not die a horrible death are as an MP in Toshio Masuda's The Imperial Japanese Empire and Prophesies of Nostradamus.

 - Conrad Veidt got cast as doomed tragic heroes or villains so often he rarely survived a movie without dying.
 His female fans started a "Don't Let Conrad Veidt Die On The Screen" club in 1941 and lobbied MGM to give him parts in which he wouldn't get killed at the end.
 It didn't help.

-- Christopher Eccleston almost always ends up dying in whatever movie or TV series he's starring in, so much so that this isn't really considered a spoiler anymore (on a certain point of view, even including the end of his tenure as The Doctor).
+- Christopher Eccleston almost always ends up dying in whatever movie or TV series he's starring in, so much so that this isn't really considered a spoiler anymore (from a certain point of view, even including the end of his tenure as the Doctor).
 If the story is dark enough to feature character deaths, the question isn't if his character will die, just how.
 One could easily list at least 16 death scenes of varying brutality or (rarer) characters that die off-screen.
-His mini-series, "Blackout" is probably an intentional subversion in this regard.
+His mini-series Blackout is probably an intentional subversion in this regard.
 His character ends up deciding not to commit suicide at the very last second.

 - Jacob Kogan, at least in some of his television roles.

-- In the Law & Order: SVU episode "Blood Brothers", Tripp Raines is killed with a rock to the head by his half-brother Arturo.
+- In the Law & Order: Special Victims Unit episode "Blood Brothers", Tripp Raines is killed with a rock to the head by his half-brother Arturo.